jahleeljackson/essays/README.md

 As I've gotten older, I have strayed further away from the practice of setting goals.
 There is undoubtedly still immense value inherent in setting direction for your life.
 I don't want that truth to be lost in this essay.
 My reasoning behind reframing this encapsulation around life direction from "goals" into "preferred reality" is that there are flaws inherent in goal-setting.
 In goal-setting and goal-achieving, a typical sequence of events would go as follows: you set a goal $\rightarrow$ you work towards this goal with industry $\rightarrow$ goal is achieved or not achieved.
 Assuming a goal is achieved, the following happens.
 In the best case, this means you will allow yourself to enjoy a brief moment of satisfaction and maybe even fulfillment if you're lucky before the existentialism again sets in from a lack of direction (in which case you set more goals).
 In the worst case, achievement of the goal gives nothing but the realization that the goal you set in the past either lacked ambition or was the wrong goal to strive for (yikes).
 I want to suppose that reframing life direction around a "preferred reality" could be more productive than goal-setting where enjoyment, satisfaction, and fulfillment are rewarded in these fickle intervals.

 A preferred reality is a constant pursuit towards (or maintenance of) a defined set of "parameters" by which you *prefer* to experience consciousness.
 In simpler terms, a specific way you desire to live life.
 I believe this provides more value to an individual seeking direction, purpose, and fulfillment because you're not delaying self-satisfaction until some point in the future&ndash; where there are unforeseen new circumstances and information.[[1.1]](#11) Defining a preferred reality gives you a frame of which to guide your life by.
 The beauty of preferred realities is that, unlike goals, you can change parameters guiltlessly as you gain new information.
 There is also no shame in feeling content in the present moment&ndash; even if you haven't yet achieved a goal.
-As long as you're living in accordance with you're preferred reality, there should be no substantial feelings of lack or inadequacy.[[1.2]](#12) The parameters you define in your preferred reality are completely up to you.
+As long as you're living in accordance with your preferred reality, there should be no substantial feelings of lack or inadequacy.[[1.2]](#12) The parameters you define in your preferred reality are completely up to you.
 They can range from abstract virtues to concrete daily rituals you engage in.
 Clearly, the more parameters you define, the more direction you give yourself moment to moment.[[1.3]](#13) One drawback (or feature) of this framework is that this system is inherently more demanding.
 As the variables in your life change, and they inevitably will, you will need to edit the persistent store where you documented these parameters (journal, digital document, etc.).
 This is constitutionally different from goal-setting where you're making a commitment to a direction set in the past.

 **My preferred reality**